scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This contributes to creating a data plane that is more efficient and scalable, and that does not require routers with specialized routing table lookup hardware.
 Routers validate network paths so that packets are only forwarded on previously authorized paths.

-### Required Dependencies
+### Dependencies
 The data plane is generally decoupled from the control plane.
 To be able to transmit data, end hosts need to fetch path information from their AS control plane.
 In addition, some operations (such as path revocation) require the data plane to be able to use an authenticated control-plane mechanism, such as SCMP.

 Path information is assumed to be fresh and validated by the control plane, which in turn relies on the PKI for validation.
-The data plane, therefore, relies on both the control plane and indirectly on the SCION PKI to function.
+The data plane, therefore, relies on both the control plane and indirectly on the CP-PKI to function.

 Should the data plane be used independently, without end-to-end path validation, SCION would lose many of its security properties, which are fundamental in an inter-domain scenario where entities are mutually distrustful.
 As discussed in {{RFC9049}}, lack of authentication has often been the cause for path-aware protocols never being adopted because of security concerns.
 SCION should avoid such pitfalls and therefore its data plane should rely on the corresponding control plane and control-plane PKI.